Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 #### Subscription Topic

-This is the topic which is actually subscribed on in the MQTT Broker.
+This is the topic which is actually subscribed on in the MQTT broker.
 It can contain wildcards.
 Examples are: "device/#", "device/data/#", "device/12345/data" etc.

 #### Template Topic